 Do US Green Card Holders Need Croatia Visa?

 Yes, US Green Card holders may need a visa to travel to Croatia, if the country of their passport requires a visa for travel to the Schengen countries.
-Green Card Holders travel insurance for Croatia is required while applying for an Croatia visa.
+Green Card Holders travel insurance for Croatia is required while applying for a Croatia visa.
 US Green Card Holders can buy travel insurance to satisfy Croatia visa requirements for their visa application on American Visitor Insurance.

 Which Is the Best Croatia Travel Insurance for US Seniors With Medicare?